techwork2026/azure-iam-hands-on-lab/labs/04-Troubleshooting/day-04-troubleshooting.md

 Even simple misconfigurations can prevent user access, making systematic troubleshooting critical for maintaining secure and reliable identity systems.

 ---
-### Security Insight

-Improper account configuration, such as disabled accounts or missing MFA methods, can either block legitimate users or create security gaps.

-Ensuring proper authentication setup is essential to balance security and user accessibility.
----
 ### Skills Demonstrated

 - Identity and Access Management (IAM)